 Third, some more emerging eclectic approaches.

 This approach is a bit harder to describe.
 Some of these churches are intentional about not being predictable or appearing to come from a traditional mold.
 Their band may have an electric guitar, but it might have a cello and clavichord, too.
 While they don’t dress up per se, there is almost an unstated expectation that you will dress to reflect the culture they are trying to reach.
 (There will be suspenders!)
-The music may include a mix of modern worship songs.
+The music in the church may include a mix of modern worship songs.
 Many older hymns will have been updated.
 Theological depth is expected in the songs.